 As stories of doom and destruction bud and blossom, blaming the Trump administration for the people starving in the streets due to SNAP interruption, keep this in mind: The federal government spends $70 billion a year to provide people with food stamps – including $3.6 billion annually in administration costs.
 Just one month of SNAP is a $6 billion enterprise — $1 billion more than requested by the man attempting to build the wall to keep hard-working, tax-paying, patriotic, and legal Americans safe.
 Oh, the absurdity of this government shutdown and the absolute ridiculousness of the Democrats on the Hill.

-President Trump, don’t flinch.We value your comments!
-Please weigh in on our comment section below.
+President Trump, don’t flinch.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com